 Related reading: 5 lessons I learned after surviving my first craft show season

-When an opportunity opened up to work with April Bowles-Olin of Blacksburg Belle, a business coach who I greatly admired and respected, I jumped on it.
+When an opportunity opened up to work with a business coach I had long admired and respected, I jumped on it.
 I knew I needed the assistance of an outside person to help move me along.
-She is the only business coach I have hired, and it is one of the biggest financial investments I have ever made for my business.
-I was nervous about the financial aspect of it, but she helped to guide me and my business that I would have never seen as someone so deeply entrenched in it.

-2. When the cost of your time greatly exceeds the cost of hiring out
+2. The cost of your time greatly exceeds the cost of hiring out

 Photo by Lorna Stell

-3. When you are lacking a skill set that someone else has
+3. You lack a skill set that someone else has

 This may seem like it’s contradicting my previous point, but there is a difference between hiring out for skills that you lack and working to enhance skills that you already have.
-Perhaps you want to start a subscription service on your website, learn how to start a blog for your business, or write better copy for your products.
+Perhaps you want to learn how to start a blog for your business or write better copy for your products.

 In 2016, I knew it was time for me to up my wholesale game and get my jewelry in stores.
 I signed up for Megan Auman’s course on selling your products to retailers, and it was one of the best investments of both my time and money.
 Thanks to this course, I gained the skills and confidence to apply for and be accepted to my first wholesale trade show.

-With some digging, you could probably find all of the information you want online for free, but consider the value of your time and how much time you would spend digging around versus taking an online course.
+With some digging, you could probably find all of the information you want online for free.
+Consider, though, the value of your time and how much time you would spend digging around versus taking an online course.

 What’s the best financial investment you have ever made in your small business?